soyart/depgraph/README.md

 It supports multi-dependencies, deep dependencies, autoremove features, etc.

 Any `comparable` types can be used as nodes in depgraph.

 ## Features

-depgraph implementation is simple and straightforward, but it provides a good set of features.

 Features are usually implemented as methods of type `Graph[T]`.

-The type currently uses 3 hash maps to implement dependency graphs, so it's not really space-efficient for large graphs.
+The type currently uses 3 hash maps to implement dependency graphs.

 To address the ever-growing memory use by Go map memory leaks, depgraph provides `Clone` and `Realloc` for consumers to create an equivalent graph with lower memory allocation footprint.

-- Adding valid dependencies in arbitary order
+- Depend or undepend arbitarily

   Users can arbitarily adds new dependencies to graph, so long that new dependencies do not violate any rules (e.g. circular dependency).